Have you ever wondered where your website visitors come from?

 When you install Google Analytics tracking code without any additional customization, website traffic is grouped into one of several predefined “channels.”
 This provides a helpful way to get a high-level view of where your website visitors are coming from.
 This is the information presented in the Traffic Acquisition reports illustrated above.

-Let’s dig into some of the most common channel definitions, what kind of visitor gets included, and what you can infer about those visitors!
+In this guide we’ll focus on a handful of the most important channels and explain what kind of visitor gets included and what you can infer about those visitors:

-- What does this tell us about these visitors?
+• What does this tell us about these visitors?
 Similar to organic search results, they are probably searching for something specific that your website offers.
-You can find out more by clicking into the Acquisition > Campaigns > Paid Keywords report to see which keywords triggered these paid advertising visits.
+You can find out more by filtering the traffic source report to show only Paid Search sessions and adding a secondary dimension to drill down into your paid campaigns or manual terms.

 Important note: traffic from email campaigns will only get tracked in the “Email” channel if you actively integrate Google Analytics with the platform you use to send email marketing campaigns, OR if you use a URL builder tool to generate trackable links for your email campaign.
+Learn more about using UTM codes to track website traffic sources here.
 If you have questions about this, get in touch and we’ll help you set this up!
-If you don’t configure link tracking for your email campaigns, these visitor clicks will end up in the “Direct” channel (see below).
+If you don’t configure link tracking for your email campaigns, these visitor clicks will end up in the “Unassigned” channel (see below).

-- What did the visitor do?
-They clicked a link to your website from a social network website or app such as Facebook, Instagram or Twitter.
+• What did the visitor do?
+They clicked a link to your website from a social network website or app such as Facebook, Instagram or Twitter that is not a paid ad.

 Referral

-- What did the visitor do?
-They clicked on a link to your website from another website.
+• What did the visitor do?
+They clicked on a link to your website from another website (that is not a search engine or a social media platform).

 Direct

-- What did the visitor do?
+• What did the visitor do?
 In theory, the “direct” channel captures visits from users that typed the URL for your website directly into their browser and landed directly on your website without visiting another website first.
-In reality, the “direct” channel also serves as a bucket for all the visitors Google Analytics can’t accurately put into another channel.
-See the section on limitations below to understand how this happens, and what steps you can take to fix it.
+In reality, the “direct” channel also serves as a bucket for all the sessions for which the traffic source is unknown or the referral source is not properly tracked.
+The “direct” channel may also include visitors from links in documents, traffic from “dark social” (links shared in on platforms like WhatsApp, Facebook Messenger, Slack, Skype, Zoom), clicks on bookmarked links, and a handful of other scenarios.

-- What does this tell us about these visitors?
+• What does this tell us about these visitors?
 True “direct” traffic — visitors that typed your website URL directly into their browser — is a great sign.
 It means these visitors remembered your website URL and actively chose to navigate directly to your website.
 They are probably motivated to learn more about what you offer, or perhaps to make a purchase.
 However, be cautious about drawing this conclusion about all visitors in the direct channel.
-See the section below on limitations!
+A large proportion of sessions in the “direct” channel can also point to an opportunity to improve link tracking.
+Check the UTM parameters guide for more ideas here.

 Other default channels